Resources for Essential Oils and DIY Projects

 Spark Naturals Amazon Store: Although you may pay a small amount more, you can also purchase most Spark Naturals products at their Amazon store.

-NOW Foods Essential Oils: To me, these are not as potent as the oils from Spark Naturals but they work just fine in cleaning products.
+NOW Foods Essential Oils: To me, these are not as potent as the oils from Spark Naturals but they work just fine in a diffuser or in cleaning products.
 They come in large bottles so you can afford to use larger amounts.
 Try their Tea Tree oil or Natures Shield Protective Blend in your cleaning products.

 The Complete Book of Essential Oils and Aromatherapy: This book, by Valerie Warwood, is my essential oil bible.
 I purchased the first version in the late eighties and have never looked back.
 Highly recommended for your home remedy and first aid library.